thedeepman/mastermind-solver/README.md

 ### ToDo
 - Check if picking random permutations verses a more discriminatory approach yields better results
+- Instead of just the solver, create actual game with UI and everything (solver can be used for a hint guess?)

 ### Instructions
 Standard python setup